Class Schedule, Spring 2008

 Tue.
 4/8: Read the conclusion of "The Book of Sir Launcelot and Queen Guinevere" and "The Most Piteous Tale of the Morte Arthur Saunz Guerdon" (673-726).

 Thurs.
-4/10: Read Chaucer's Troilus and Criseyde, Book I, ll.
-1-938 (T reveals C's name to her uncle and P demands T repent to God of Love) and general introduction.
-For a hyperlink to an online text of Barry Windeatt's edition of Chaucer's Troilus, click here and scroll down to "Chaucer, Geoffrey."
+4/10: Click here for an overview of Chaucer's Troilus and its relationship to its sources.
+Before you start this narrative, make sure you have some idea of its relationship to the acts of translation and authorial invention, literary influence, and cultural change.
+Malory is often compared, disparagingly, as being less "original" or "creative" than Chaucer, but in their use of previous poets' work as their starting points, they are very similar as poets.
+Read Chaucer's Troilus and Criseyde, Book I, ll.
+1-938 (T reveals C's name to her uncle and P demands T repent to God of Love) For a hyperlink to an online text of Barry Windeatt's edition of Chaucer's Troilus, click here and scroll down to "Chaucer, Geoffrey."

 Tue.
 4/15: Read Chaucer's Troilus and Criseyde, Book I, lines 939-1092 and II, lines 1-826 (C almost talks herself out of and into loving T, then goes down to hear Antigone's song).
 Click here to hear Susan Yager (Iowa State U.) read Book II, lines 449-504,